giovanni-cutri/flashpoint-custom-report/README.md

 -pt, --playtime                               get the report about all the games you have played in Flashpoint
 ```

+- You will need to provide the *flashpoint.sqlite* file by copying it inside the directory where the script is located.
+    - You can find the said file inside the *Data* folder in your Flashpoint local copy.
 - If you choose the report for the games of a playlist, you will need to provide the playlist file by copying it inside the directory where the script is located.
     - You can export the playlist file from Flashpoint itself.
-- If you choose the report for the games that you have played, you will need to provide the *flashpoint.sqlite* file by copying it inside the directory where the script is located.
-    - You can find the said file inside the *Data* folder in your Flashpoint local copy.

 ## License